Sustainable Transportation and TDM

 · Transparency, Accountability and Public Involvement.
 Sustainability requires a clearly defined, transparent planning process, adequate opportunities for stakeholder to become informed about issues and be involved in decision-making, and good communication between professionals and the general public.

 Many organizations have developed recommended best practices for sustainable planning.
-The U.K. Royal Academy of Engineering provides the following principles of Engineering for Sustainable Development (RAE, 2005).
+The U.K. Royal Academy of Engineering provides the following principles of Engineering for Sustainable Development (RAE 2005).
 See the report for detailed information on these principles.

 1. Look beyond your own locality and the immediate future